azihassan/wORM/readme.md

 ```

-The QueryHelper class offers a set of methods to build SQL queries without having to write SQL code and without manually having to write prepared statements :
+The QueryHelper class offers a set of methods to build SQL queries without having to write SQL code and without worrying about security :

 ```php
 	$finder = new worm\QueryHelper($pdo, 'users');